 The dull monotony of a safe ‘normal’ life was a void between my mundane reality and a dangerous life on the edge.
 My mind has fractured itself between two worlds labeled, ‘here’ and ‘there’.
 When I’m ‘here’ I want to be ‘there’, and when I’m ‘there’ I want to be ‘here.’
 Never settled.
 Never satisfied.
 Always struggling to survive the incoming wave and next lustrous attack against my life.

 I was isolated on a remote island while I watched cruise ships and pleasure boats sail past my chaotic, stress-filled life.
 I could see smiling passengers having fun, laughing, and enjoying themselves while they were oblivious to the starving stranger who was stranded off the starboard bow.
-I wondered if they could see me jumping up and down while I seethed strings of words from my keyboard.
+I wondered if they could see me jumping up and down while I seethed strings of sentences from my keyboard.
 Maybe if I started a fire on this remote island they’d shift their gaze for a moment and engage me in genuine heartfelt human-to-human interaction…”

 Instead of going dark and disappearing from the world and everything in it, I shined a spotlight into my private life and wrote down my most guarded thoughts while I thrashed my way through choppy seas.
 As I typed my way to calmer waters, I force-opened a heavy door to let readers taste the frigid saltwater that filled my lungs while I gasped for air.